stalniy/casl/docs-src/src/content/pages/guide/intro/en.md

 ability.cannot('delete', 'User') // true
 ```

-In the example above, the `Ability` instance allows us to check permissions in a pretty readable way.
+In the example above, the `MongoAbility` instance allows us to check permissions in a pretty readable way.
 By the way, all these examples demonstrate checking permissions based on a subject type (i.e. an object type or class), but CASL really shines when you need to restrict objects based on their attributes (i.e. properties).

 ## Conditions